 At Georgia Southern University I soaked in everything athletics, fitness and exercise physiology and landed my first real job as a health and physical education teacher in Savannah.
 I then worked at the American Red Cross in Health and Human Services, earning employee of the year; then to the hospital working with cardiac rehab patients designing exercise programs for them where I finished my Masters of Public Health degree; got certified as a Certified Strength and Conditioning Specialist (CSCS), then certified as a yoga instructor, then created, partnered and launched Goodhearted Kids, a kids physical activity and nutrition program with the community and Health System itself.

-All this time, I heard a little voice saying, “More is out there; use your gifts to reach the world through fitness.”
-So in 2004 I traded in my chromed out Jeep Wrangler for a new Volkswagon beetle and drove from Savannah, Georgia to Los Angeles, the fitness capital of the world – to expand my wings and reach my dream of INSPIRING YOU.
+All this time, I heard a little voice saying, “More is out there; use your gifts to reach the world through athletics and fitness.”
+So in early 2000 I traded in my chromed out Jeep Wrangler for a new Volkswagon beetle and drove from Savannah, Georgia to Los Angeles, the fitness capital of the world – to expand my wings and reach my dream of training you to become a faster, stronger, better you

 PERSONAL TRAINING in BEVERLY HILLS